benhurk/Meu-Estoque/README.md

-Todo:

-[] Update logs to include a month property.
-[] Only fetch the current month logs.
-[] Also load logs in the LoadButton.
+### Todo

+-   [x] Add a year value for the logs.
+-   Move the logs menu to it's own page.
-[] Review the entire local user functionality.
+-   Review the entire local user functionality.
+-   Get a new logo and icon for the site.
+-   Add ads.
+-   Make an actual README.